ClementTsang/bottom/docs/content/troubleshooting.md

 ## I don't see any NVIDIA GPU information while using a musl-based binary

-The underlying interface we use for NVIDIA GPU information, nvml, only works with `glibc` and does not work with `musl` at the moment (see [here](https://forums.developer.nvidia.com/t/provide-driver-for-muslc-to-install-it-in-musl-distros/219586/7) for more details).
+The underlying interface we use for NVIDIA GPU information, nvml, only works with `glibc` and does not work with `musl` at the moment (see [this forum post](https://forums.developer.nvidia.com/t/provide-driver-for-muslc-to-install-it-in-musl-distros/219586/7) for some more details).
 As such, bottom may fail to get NVIDIA GPU information when using a musl-based binary until this is resolved.
+This applies to Linux and Windows from my understanding.

+To resolve this, use `glibc`-based binary builds if possible (e.g. the `gnu`-prefixed binaries in [releases](https://github.com/ClementTsang/bottom/releases)).

 ## Still having issues?